 then by introducing the notion of Drinfeld level structures at $p$, one can define a proper flat regular model $S_{K^p(m)}$ of $Sh_{K^p(m)}$ over $O_L$.
-For $K^p$ and $m$ varies, the group $G(\A_f)$ acts as Hecke correspondences on the tower $(S_{K^p(m)})_{K^p,m}$.
+For $K^p$ and $m$ varying, the group $G(\A_f)$ acts as Hecke correspondences on the tower $(S_{K^p(m)})_{K^p,m}$.
 Over $\Cm$, $Sh_{K,\Cm}$ is a disjoint union of $ker^1(\Q,G)$ copies of the PEL unitary Shimura variety $Sh_K(G,X)$ associated to the corresponding Shimura data.
-By abuse of notation, we will call these moduli spaces for $K$ varies Shimura varieties.
+By abuse of terminology, we will call these moduli spaces for $K$ varying Shimura varieties.